PCOM Georgia Programs | Office of Campus and Community Partnerships

 PCOM Georgia Opportunities Academy

 The PCOM Georgia Opportunities Academy is a summer enrichment program for local high school students interested in healthcare careers.
-The program is designed to guide underrepresented youth to careers in medicine and science.
+The program is designed to guide high school students to careers in medicine and science.
 PCOM Georgia students, faculty and staff lead participants through full days of hands-on learning.
 Campers explore various medical subjects from cardiology to infectious diseases to neuroscience through interactive labs and guest lectures.
 Students also gain exposure to different careers in health care as well as learn how to apply to college and professional programs.

 High School Partnerships